the-scouts/por/sphinx_source/chapter-11.rst

 Rule 11.12 Method of Wear
 -------------------------
-For the method of wear of Scout awards see Chapter 10.
+For the method of wear of Scout awards see :chapter:`10`.